jewelsofthought/neshama/site/posts/parashot/40a-Chukat_Balak.md

 - Curse me this people, for he is mightier than me (22:6)

-The Hebrew phrase, Atzum hu mimeni ("He is mightier than me") also translates, "He is mightier from me."
-For in truth, the might of the people of Israel is Moshiach, who is descendent of Balak!
+The Hebrew phrase, _Atzum hu mimeni_ ("He is mightier than me") also translates, "He is mightier from me."
+For in truth, the might of the people of Israel is _Moshiach_, who is descendent of Balak!
 (Ruth the Moabite, anscestress of King David, is a descendent of Balak).

 (Shaloh)